ysig/GraKeL/doc/comparison.rst

 Synthetic Datasets
 ^^^^^^^^^^^^^^^^^^
 We next evaluate how the two libraries scale as the size of the input graphs increases.
-More specifically, we generate random Erd{\H{o}}s-R{\'e}nyi graph instances of increasing size.
+More specifically, we generate random Erdős‐Rényi graph instances of increasing size.
 We increase the number of vertices from 20 to 160 in steps of 20.
 The average degree of all generated graphs is equal to 4.
 For each unique size (i.e., 20,30,...,160), we generate 100 random graphs.
 The Figure below illustrates the running time of the kernels of the GraKeL and the *graphkernels* libraries as a function of the number of vertices in the graphs.

 .. figure:: _figures/number_of_nodes.svg
   :scale: 100%